jeetsukumaran/DendroPy/doc/source/primer/phylogenetic_character_analyses.rst

 Multifurcating Trees and Polytomies
 -----------------------------------

-By default, the :class:`~dendropy.continuous.PhylogeneticIndependentConstrasts` class only handles fully-bifurcating trees, and throws an exception if the input tree has polytomies.
+By default, the :class:`~dendropy.model.continuous.PhylogeneticIndependentConstrasts` class only handles fully-bifurcating trees, and throws an exception if the input tree has polytomies.
 You can change this behavior by specifying one of the following strings to the "``polytomy_strategy``" argument of the class constructor:

     "``ignore``"
         Polytomies will handled without complaint::

-            >>> pic = dendropy.continuous.PhylogeneticIndependentContrasts(tree=tree,
+            >>> pic = dendropy.model.continuous.PhylogeneticIndependentContrasts(tree=tree,
             ...        char_matrix=chars,
             ...        polytomy_strategy='ignore')